scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 so you need to add peering for internal communication between the Auditor, Ledger, and Client application.

 ### Requirements
-* You must create peering between the Ledger and Auditor VPCs.
-* You must create peering between the Ledger and Client VPCs.
-* You must create peering between the Auditor and Client VPCs.
+* You must create peering between Ledger, Auditor, and Client VPCs to enable communication between private networks.
-* You must update Ledger route tables with Auditor and Client VPC peering connections.
-* You must update Auditor route tables with Ledger and Client VPC peering connections.
-* You must update Client route tables with Ledger and Auditor VPC peering connections.
+* You must update Ledger, Auditor, and Client route tables for VPC peering connections.

 ### Recommendations
 * You should create Network ACLs for Ledger and Auditor VPCs.